About Our Privacy Notice

 If you make a request for personal information please write to our data controller by e-mail on firstname.lastname@example.org or to our Fife Road, Kingston office (details on page 1).
 Please note that we may need to verify your identity to prove who you are before allowing access to the data.

-If you prefer, we are happy to deal with access requests informally, for example over the telephone, where possible and if you wish.
+We are happy to deal with access requests informally, for example over the telephone, where possible and if you wish.